For a while now, both Bones and His Heir have been haunting me.

 He was covered in bandages from head to toe, breathing heavily as he struggled to remain balanced on his hands and knees.
 The gauze covering his skin were stained with dirt and spots of red peeked through the whiteness.
 A tremor shook his entire body as he threw back his head and screamed to the heavens: "AAAAAAACCCCCEEE!"

 Like a feral beast reacting only to the state of mind, he leapt to his feet, his eyes wide in blank shock as he cried his brother's name over and over again.
 He darted toward the sea, ready to leap, but the Heart Pirates restrained the rubber captain.
-In his current state, Luffy was too much for them and he resisted.
+Even in his current state, Luffy was still too much for them and he resisted.

 Ameria just stood there, her eyes wide and her hands covering her mouth.
 It was like watching the moment after it happened…after Ace died.